Page Contents

 Skills required to care for individuals with dementia

 Engaging individuals with dementia in meaningful activities is essential for their well-being.
-Tailoring activities to their interests and abilities can improve mood and cognitive function.
+Tailoring activities to their interests and abilities can improve mood and cognitive function.- Medication management

 Caregivers often need to advocate on behalf of their loved ones, whether it’s in medical settings or when making decisions about care.
-Understanding the legal and medical aspects of dementia care can be valuable.
+Understanding the legal and medical aspects of dementia care can be valuable.- Self-care for caregivers

 Last but not least, taking care of someone with dementia can be emotionally and physically demanding.
 Caregivers need to look after their own well-being, seeking support from family, friends, or support groups, and taking breaks to prevent burnout.